At Startup20 Sikkim Sabha, iCreate announced iTERF, a global fellowship program to foster interdisciplinary tech entrepreneurship research. - ExBulletin

 At Startup20 Sikkim Sabha, iCreate announced iTERF, a global fellowship program to foster interdisciplinary tech entrepreneurship research.

 With iTERF, iCreate and Startup20 will explore interdisciplinary research on technology entrepreneurship using different lenses such as anthropology, economics, engineering, management, philosophy, psychology, science, sociology and technology.
 About to start an investigation.
-Areas of research will be the following themes:
+Topics covered in the survey include: – Startup Ecosystem Harmonization, Institutional Mechanisms & G20 – Startup Financing & Ecosystem Wealth Creation – Startup Ecosystems in the Context of Inclusion and Sustainability – Startup Ecosystems & Impact on Global Culture – Startups ecosystem, economic development & global spending

 This article was provided by NewsVoir.
 ANI assumes no responsibility for the content of this article.
 (ANI/Newsbore)